srinivassarkar/bootcamp-srinivas/persistent_queue_project/README.md

 ### FAQ and Feedback Addressed

 1. **What happens if a consumer crashes while processing a task?**

-   - Our heartbeat system checks every 10 seconds.
+   - The heartbeat system ensures tasks aren’t lost.
+Workers send a heartbeat every ~1 second while processing a task to say, “I’m still here.”
+   - A separate queue check runs every 10 seconds to spot any workers that stop responding (e.g., due to a crash).
+If a task’s heartbeat is older than 30 seconds, it’s reset to PENDING, and another worker picks it up.
    - If a consumer crashes (e.g., terminated unexpectedly), its task is marked `PENDING` again after 30 seconds, allowing another worker to take over.
    - **Ensures no task is left incomplete.**
    - **Feedback: Crash/Hang Logic Missing – Resolved**: The heartbeat mechanism and automatic worker restarts by Supervisor ensure seamless recovery.
    - **Test**: Use `kill -9 <consumer_pid>`—watch the UI shift from `PROCESSING` to `PENDING` within ~30-40 seconds, with logs noting "Checked and requeued stalled jobs."

 2. **How does the system handle tasks that repeatedly fail?**

    - If a task fails (e.g., due to a missing file), it retries up to 3 times with increasing delays (1s, 2s, 4s).
    - After the third failure, it’s marked `UNPROCESSABLE` and flagged for review—no endless loops.
    - **Feedback: Definition of Failed Job Not Clear – Resolved**: A failed task is one that can’t complete, retries 3 times, then becomes `UNPROCESSABLE`.
 The UI and logs show retries and status changes clearly.
    - **Test**: Delete a file—see retries climb to 3, then `UNPROCESSABLE`.

 3. **Can I use a different database instead of SQLite?**

    - Yes!
 The `get_queue()` function makes it easy to swap SQLite for another backend, like Redis, with minimal changes—just update that function.

 4. **How do I monitor task progress?**

    - Visit the Ops UI at `http://localhost:8502` for real-time updates on task statuses, worker assignments, and heartbeats.

 5. **What if the entire system crashes?**

    - Tasks are safely stored in SQLite.
    - Restart with `./run.sh`, and it resumes right where it stopped—no data lost.

 6. **How do I add more workers?**

    - Edit `supervisord.conf` and adjust `numprocs` (e.g., `numprocs=10`).
    - More workers start automatically and restart if they fail.

 7. **Does it work as intended?**
    - Absolutely—tasks flow from `PENDING` to `PROCESSING` to `COMPLETED`, with retries for failures and recovery from crashes, all visible in the UI and logs.
    - **Feedback: Doesn’t Work as Designed – Resolved**: The latest updates to `consumer.py`, `sqlite_backend.py`, and `manager.py` ensure full functionality.
    - **Test**: Run `./run.sh`, crash a worker—UI and logs confirm the system recovers and completes tasks as designed.

 ---